 Program Director's Message

-One of the aspects of our program that continues to impress me at Jefferson is the institutional respect for the Department of Family and Community Medicine.
+One of the aspects of our program that continues to impress me at Jefferson is the institutional respect for the Department of Family and Community Medicine, founded nearly 50 years ago!
 Our faculty and residents have a strong voice in medical education, community outreach, and research in our thriving university environment.
 Physicians from every department in the University refer ambulatory patients to our practice, Jefferson Family Medicine Associates (JFMA), for ongoing care.
 The Department is consulted regularly by other services at Jefferson for inpatient consultation.
 JFMA is the site for the majority of primary care activity within the University, and our Family Medicine inpatient service is one of the busiest and most diverse in the hospital.

 Marc Altshuler, MD